Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-ldap.md

 1. Log in to Azure CLI by running `az login` using your subscription in the console.
 2. Run `az aro list -o table` to get list of deployed ARO 4 clusters.
 Find resource group name and cluster name from your specific ARO 4 cluster.
-3. Run `az resource show -g <resource-group-name> -n <cluster-name> --resource-type "Microsoft.RedHatOpenShift/openShiftClusters` to get resource details of your ARO 4 cluster.
+3. Run `az resource show -g <resource-group-name> -n <cluster-name> --resource-type "Microsoft.RedHatOpenShift/openShiftClusters --query "properties.apiserverProfile.ip" -o tsv` to get the IP address of `apiserverProfile` for your ARO 4 cluster.
-4. Write down the public IP address of `ingressProfile` from the output JSON body by following the JSON path `properties.ingressProfiles[0].ip`.

-Revisit [Lock down secure LDAP access over the internet](https://learn.microsoft.com/azure/active-directory-domain-services/tutorial-configure-ldaps#lock-down-secure-ldap-access-over-the-internet) and change **Any** to the IP address of `ingressProfile` for the ARO 4 cluster.
+Revisit [Lock down secure LDAP access over the internet](https://learn.microsoft.com/azure/active-directory-domain-services/tutorial-configure-ldaps#lock-down-secure-ldap-access-over-the-internet) and change **Any** to the IP address of `apiserverProfile` for the ARO 4 cluster.

 ## Next steps